-Prior to the award of a contract, a contractor must hold a valid Alaska business license.
-However, in order to receive the Alaska Bidder Preference and other related preferences, such as the Alaska Veteran and Alaska Offeror Preference, a contractor must hold a valid Alaska business license prior to the deadline for receipt of proposals.
-Contractors should contact the Department of Commerce, Community and Economic Development, Division of Corporations, Business, and Professional Licensing, PO Box 110806, Juneau, Alaska 99811-0806, for information on these licenses.
-Acceptable evidence that the contractor possesses a valid Alaska business license may consist of any one of the following:
+Prior to the award of a contract, an offeror must hold a valid Alaska business license.
+However, in order to receive the Alaska Bidder Preference and other related preferences, such as the Alaska Veteran Preference and Alaska Offeror Preference, an offeror must hold a valid Alaska business license prior to the deadline for receipt of proposals.
+Offerors should contact the Department of Commerce, Community and Economic Development, Division of Corporations, Business, and Professional Licensing, PO Box 110806, Juneau, Alaska 99811-0806, for information on these licenses.
+Acceptable evidence that the offeror possesses a valid Alaska business license may consist of any one of the following:

-- copy of an Alaska business license; - certification on the proposal that the contractor has a valid Alaska business license and has included the license number in the proposal; - a canceled check for the Alaska business license fee; - a copy of the Alaska business license application with a receipt stamp from the state's occupational licensing office; or - a sworn and notarized statement that the contractor has applied and paid for the Alaska business license.
+- copy of an Alaska business license; - certification on the proposal that the offeror has a valid Alaska business license and has included the license number in the proposal; - a canceled check for the Alaska business license fee; - a copy of the Alaska business license application with a receipt stamp from the state's occupational licensing office; or - a sworn and notarized statement that the offeror has applied and paid for the Alaska business license.